flatpak/flatpak-docs/docs/basic-concepts.rst

 Portals are a mechanism through which applications can interact with the host environment from within the sandbox.
-They enable access to data, files and services without additional sandbox permissions.
+They enable access to data, files and services without requiring additional static sandbox permissions.

 Examples of capabilities that can be accessed through portals include opening files through a file chooser dialog or printing.
 Interface toolkits can